-Most tortoises consume a plant-based diet comprising leafy greens, plants, and flowers.
-According to PLOS One, herbaceous perennial plants make up about 30% of the desert tortoise’s diet.
+Most tortoises are herbivores, consuming a plant-based diet comprising leafy greens, plants, weeds, and flowers.
+According to PLOS One, herbaceous perennial plants make up 30% of the desert tortoise’s diet.

-Most of these plants grow naturally in the wild, so it’s not hard to find foods that your tortoise will find palatable.
-However, not all plants are safe for a tortoise to eat, and some are toxic to a tortoise’s digestive system, while others can be dangerous when consumed in large quantities.
+Most of these plants grow naturally in the wild, so it’s easy to find foods that a tortoise will find palatable.
+However, not all plants are tortoise-safe, leading to serious digestive concerns.

-Here are some tortoise-safe plants that you can grow inside your tortoise’s enclosure:
+Here are some tortoise-safe plants you can grow inside a tortoise’s enclosure:

 1/ Lemon Balm